apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Installation.md

 The WAR overlay also provides additional tasks to explode the binary artifact first before re-assembling it again.
 You may need to do that step manually yourself to learn what files/directories need to be copied over to the source directory.

-Note: Do **NOT** ever make changes in the above-noted build directory.
+Note: Do **NOT** ever make changes in the `build` directory.
 The changeset will be cleaned out and set back to defaults every time you do a build.
-Put overlaid components inside the source directory and/or other instructed locations to avoid surprises.
+Put overlaid components inside the `src` directory and/or other instructed locations to avoid surprises.

 ## Dockerized Deployment